Blackout Baby

 In this voice piece, I hone in on the path of totality (which I must somewhere have tattooed upon me) looking, pixels and proximity, having no time, Kristin Hersh , heiress of loons, and all things circular and slippery, and revamping disappointment.

-This post also marks the release of the Blackout Baby one cut black vinyl heavyweight 45rpm, with handwritten liner notes/lyrics and original matte photos, housed in a rare sleeve—destined to be held.
+This post also marks the release of the Blackout Baby (Sam Lou Talbot, 2024a) one cut black vinyl heavyweight 45rpm with original matte mono photographs, housed in a rare sleeve—destined to be held.3

 Share Blackout Baby